8 Essential Distance Running Tips for Beginners

 Distance Running Tip #6: Incorporate Strength Training

 Strength training can be an excellent complement to distance running.
-It can help you build your overall fitness, improve your running form, and reduce your risk of injury.
+Especially when you come to running at a higher age or when you are running a lot, strength training is no longer optional.
+My view.
+I have personally learned the enormous benefits a strength training routine can bring.
+It can help make you stronger and fitter.
+Clearly.
+But from a running perspective, it can help improve your running form, help you maintain your form as you get tired as well as reduce your risk of injury.
 An overall body routine with a focus on exercises that target your core, hips, glutes, and legs works really well.
-Examples of useful exercises are squats, lunges, and planks.
+Examples of useful exercises are squats, lunges, push-ups and planks.

 Distance Running Tip #7: Rest and Recover